 SAS doctors who work in a hospice may be able to apply to Hospice UK for a professional development grant (www.hospiceuk.org/what-we-offer/grants).

 Courses and learning

-During the four years the SAS doctor may consider studying for a Postgraduate Certificate or Masters in palliative and end of life care, education, leadership or ethics
+During the four years the SAS doctor may consider studying for a Postgraduate Certificate or Masters in subjects such as Palliative and End of Life Care, teaching and Learning or ethics.
+See appendix 1